 Each software product and component from DEI has a version number.
 Be certain to note all version numbers when contacting DEI for technical support.

-See DEI Tech Note 0001 for more information about finding software version numbers as well as the current versions of major software packages.
+See DEI Tech Note 0001 for instructions on finding software version numbers as well as the current versions of major software packages.

 Increments to this number indicate substantial changes to the functionality and features of the software.
 These may include significant alterations to the interface and there may be compatibility issues between major revisions.
 For the purposes of licensing agreements, major revisions are considered new software and may not be included in your support contract.
 A major revision number of zero indicates a prototype.

 Each new official release of a product increments its release letter (A to Z), indicating that some or all of the components have changed.
-Incremental releases typically involve bug fixes, minor feature adjustments, and other minor changes.
-Incremental releases usually have full backwards and cross-compatibility
+Incremental releases typically involve bug fixes, minor features enhancements, and other small changes.
+Incremental releases usually have full backwards and cross-compatibility.

 Build Type & Build Number